Distinguished Faculty Fellows

 Ming-Hui Huang is Distinguished Professor of Electronic Commerce in the Department of Information Management at National Taiwan University.
 She specializes in interdisciplinary research, with publications encompassing journals in Marketing and Information Systems, such as the Journal of Marketing, Harvard Business Review, Journal of Management Information Systems, Journal of the Academy of Marketing Science, and Journal of Consumer Psychology.
 She has served as guest editor of the Journal of Service Research, and serves on the editorial boards of the Journal of Service Research, International Journal of Electronic Commerce, and Information & Management.
 She is the immediate past Director of the Management Research program at the National Science Council, Taiwan, which is the major source of funding of basic research in the fields of information systems, marketing, and management science in Taiwan.

-P. K. Kannan is Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland and is the Chair of the Department of Marketing.
+P. K. Kannan is Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland and is the former Chair of the Department of Marketing.
 His current research stream focuses on new product/service development, design and pricing digital products and product lines, marketing and product development on the Internet, e-service, and customer relationship management (CRM) and customer loyalty.
+Professor Kannan is the Director Emeritus of the Center for Excellence in Service.

 Katherine (Kay) Lemon holds the Accenture Professorship at Boston College’s Carroll School of Management.
+She is currently Executive Director of the Marketing Science Institute (MSI).
 Lemon’s main areas of research expertise are customer management, customer equity, and the dynamics of customer-firm relationships.
 She has published over 50 articles in journals and books including the Journal of Marketing Research, Journal of Marketing, Marketing Science, Management Science, and the Journal of Service Research.
 She has received several best article awards, including the Sheth Foundation/Journal of Marketing Award (2009).
 She is the Editor of the Journal of Service Research, and also serves on the editorial boards of the Journal of Marketing, Journal of Marketing Research, Journal of the Academy of Marketing Science, and the Journal of Interactive Marketing.
 She is an Academic Trustee for the Marketing Science Institute.
 Kay received her Ph.D. from University of California, Berkeley.
 Prior to her academic career, she held senior level marketing positions in high technology and health care.
 She can be reached at firstname.lastname@example.org.

 Hui Liao is a Professor of Management and Organization at the University of Maryland's Robert H. Smith School of Business.
 Professor Liao’s current research interests include leadership, service quality, high performance work systems, and workforce diversity and inclusion.
 She has conducted field research in various cultural settings including the United States, Mainland China, Hong Kong, Taiwan, Japan, Europe, the UAE, and other cultural contexts, involving both small business and multinational companies’ worldwide operations.